Mixu78/attributes-validate/README.md

 validateWithMessage(...): [false, string] | [true]
 ```

-where `SupportedType` is one of the types listed on the [roblox developer hub](https://developer.roblox.com/en-us/articles/instance-attributes#supported-types) as a string, for example
+where `SupportedType` is `"nil"` or one of the types listed on the [roblox developer hub](https://developer.roblox.com/en-us/articles/instance-attributes#supported-types) as a string, for example
 `"UDim2"`,
 `"boolean"`,
 `"string"`.